 Note that you can also opt in to getting notifications when posts are tagged with a topic you would like to follow.
 To do this, you should go on the topic’s page.
 If you’re not subscribed to the topic, hit subscribe.
 Then click the little bell symbol and click on it.
 To stop getting notifications, click the bell again.
 We recommend only doing this for niche topics, to avoid spamming yourself.

 “Meta” posts about the community, movement infrastructure, or applying EA as a lifestyle should be tagged with “Community.”
 This includes posts about EA conferences, analyses of jargon use on the Forum, certain organizational updates, and discussions of different community-building approaches.
 (We might share a longer post about what we think counts as “Community” later.)

 As you can imagine, “Community” posts are less relevant for people who are just starting to explore EA topics or are newer to the movement.
 We also think that it’s good to stay grounded in object-level work.
 So we’re down-weighting the “Community” tag by default — and encouraging users to set their preferences.
 If you’ve ever customized your weighting preferences for the “Community” tag, nothing will change for you.
 If you haven’t but are an existing user with an account, “Community” posts will be down-weighted by -25% instead of -25 karma.
-If you’re viewing the Forum logged out or made your account after June 9, 2022, the down-weighting will be -50% by default.
+If you’re viewing the Forum logged out or made your account after June 9, 2022, (EDIT: or you've never changed your filter settings) the down-weighting will be -50% by default.

 Note that the Community/Frontpage distinction is not about quality.
 We do not think that Community posts are generally worse or better.
 (I have personally written a number of “Community” posts — my job involves thinking about “Community” topics.)